What is authentic power?

 Discuss: How is this call to justice applied globally?

-Examples may be found in Scripture, in the Caritas Be more Bios and/or the Where we work Caritas Map They record their examples.
+Examples may be found in Scripture, and in the work of Caritas Australia.
 Students discuss their examples and how it reflects Jesus' call for justice in Matthew 25: 31-40

 Review the definition of solidarity: Everyone belongs to one human family, regardless of their national, religious, ethnic, economic, political and ideological differences.
 Everyone has an obligation to promote the rights and development of all peoples across communities, nations, and the world, irrespective of national boundaries.
 We are called by the principle of solidarity to take the parable of the Good Samaritan to heart (Luke 10:29-37), and to express this understanding in how we live and interact with others.